 The appearance of these shavings is unlike any of the others, so they are much more recognizable.
 If you see any of these colored shavings, it’s possible you are dealing with bushings that have worn out.

 It’s also possible that the metal is coming from a bearing that failed.
 These are all small parts, but can lead to huge trouble when they are bad.

 3. Molybdenum or Chromium

 Both of these metals look incredibly similar to aluminum.
-Yet, these metals are used to create the engine pistons.
+Yet, unlike aluminum, these metals are used to create the engine pistons.

 If you identify these metal shavings, it’s almost guaranteed that the pistons are wearing out.
 However, it’s also possible that the piston rings have broken.

 There are numerous parts of the engine that are constructed from aluminum.
 Because of this, it can be more difficult to determine what has gone wrong.